newtheatre/history-project/docs/shows.md

 sort: 20
 ---

-This site aims to collect much information about past shows of the New Theatre.

 The show records are stored as `_shows/YY_YY/show_name.md` with YY_YY being the academic year 'span'.

 ## <i class="fa fa-tags"></i> Attribute Reference